• Skip to primary navigation

 After the ribs have smoked for 3 hours, pull them off the smoker and place each rack separately meat side down in a large piece of aluminum foil.
 I like to use oversized heavy duty foil when doing this, it enabled me to use a piece 8" or so longer than the rack of ribs.

-Create a little foil pouch and pour the apple juice and honey over the ribs and wrap the ribs tight with the foil.
+Create a little foil pouch and pour the apple juice and honey over the 321 smoked ribs in foil and wrap the ribs tight..
 Since this aluminum foil is really wide, it will fold over from the sides.

 Place the ribs which are wrapped in their own individual foil back on the smoker and continue to smoke for another 2 hours.